Nooses Found Outside Mississippi State Capitol On Eve Of Senate Runoff

 — LIVE Breaking News (@AlBoeNEWS) November 26, 2018

 “The perpetrators of this act will be identified and prosecuted to the fullest extent of the law,” Mississippi Governor Phil Bryant said in a statement released Monday afternoon.
-“I have contacted the Department of Public Safety and the Federal Bureau of Investigation for assistance.”
+“I have contacted the Department of Public Safety and the Federal Bureau of Investigation for assistance,” he added.

 Senator Hyde-Smith has been the subject of a number of controversies during the closing weeks of the Senate contest.
-As the Inquisitr previously reported, video surfaced of the GOP candidate commenting that she would sit “front row” of a public hanging, which she later explained was an “exaggerated expression of regard” for cattle rancher Collin Hutchinson, whom she was with at the time the video was recorded.
+As the Inquisitr previously reported, a video surfaced of the GOP candidate commenting that she would sit “front row” of a public hanging, which she later explained was an “exaggerated expression of regard” for cattle rancher Collin Hutchinson, whom she was with at the time the video was recorded.

 She later apologized during last week’s debate against Espy, who called her comments “another black eye” for the state that just “rejuvenated old stereotypes.”